shulamitmorjossef/try/README.md

 ## Implemented Methods
 The following numerical methods are currently implemented in this repository:

-#### Iterative Techniques in Matrix Algebra:
+#### Methods for Solving Linear Systems of Equations:
-1. Gauss Siedle
+1. Gauss elimination
-2. Gauss elimination
+3. Gauss Siedle
-3. Jacobi
+4. Jacobi
-4. SOR - Successive Over Relaxation
+5. SOR - Successive Over Relaxation

 #### Roots Finding -Iterative Methods for Nonlinear Systems :
 1. The Bisection method.